GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Method

 \subsection{Learning Enhanced Image Representations}

-Since large generative LLMs have achieved image-to-text modality transformation, in this section we present how to exploit the information from generated image descriptions during the supervised training of vision models to enhance performance.
+Since we have achieved image-to-text modality transformation, in this section we present how to exploit the information of image descriptions during the supervised training process to enhance the vision model's performance.